Skip to main content

 With over 100 reservoirs and many other lakes and ponds, we have a significant ‘open water' habitat.
 Like most of our canals and rivers, a lot of our reservoirs are now over 200 years old, and plants and animals moved in soon after they were built.

-Who might live here?
+Who might live in open water?

 Today many of our open water sites are protected areas because of their importance for water birds.
 You'll likely see coots and moorhens seeing solace at our reservoirs, as well as more unusual species including pochards, tufted ducks, great crested grebes and little grebes.